longturn/freeciv21/docs/Modding/modpack-installer.rst

 This document discusses how to set up a web server so that users can download modpacks you publish.

-To host modpacks, you just need a web server that can host plain static files.
+To host modpacks, you need a web server that can host plain static files.
 You do not need to run any custom code or frameworks on that web server, just to publish files with a specific layout, detailed below.

 On the modpack server, there are up to three layers of files required: